Azhariel/Azhariel/README.md

 ## Renan 'Azhariel' Braga
 # 💫 About Me
-Graduated in Law and currently studying Systems Analysis and Development.
-Fullstack developer with expertise in JavaScript and TypeScript, passionate about creating innovative projects with social impact.
+Currently studying Systems Analysis and Development as my second bachelor's degree.
+Fullstack developer with expertise in JavaScript and TypeScript, passionate about creating innovative and socially impactful projects.
-As an autistic person, I value diversity and bring a differentiated and attentive look to detail in all my activities.
+As an autistic person, I value diversity and bring a differentiated and attentive perspective to details in all my activities.

 ## 🌐 Socials